ZiedYousfi/PayCalc/README.md

 ```

 The program will ask for:
-1. Rate increase amount
+1. The hourly rate increase amount after each period
-2. Hours required for rate increase
+2. The number of hours per period before the rate increase
-3. Basic input text containing hourly rate and worked hours
+3. The initial hourly rate (preceded by an asterisk `*`) and hours worked
+4. The amount already paid (if applicable)

 ### Input Format

-The input text should follow this format:
+For the main input regarding rate and hours:
-- Hourly rate should be preceded by an asterisk (`*`)
+- The hourly rate must be preceded by an asterisk (`*`)
-- Worked hours should be preceded by whitespace
+- The worked hours should follow the rate, separated by a space

-### Examples
+### Usage Example

 ```
-Please enter the rate increase:
-5.0
-Please enter the hours for increase:
+➡️  Entrez le montant de l'augmentation du taux horaire après chaque palier.
+   Exemple : 10 (ce qui signifie +10€/h après chaque palier) 5.0

+➡️  Entrez le nombre d'heures par palier avant l'augmentation du taux.
+   Exemple : 10 (le taux augmente toutes les 10h)
 10.0

-Please enter the per hour wage (starting with "*") and hours worked:
+➡️  Entrez sur une seule ligne le taux horaire (commençant par '*') suivi du nombre d'heures travaillées.
+   Exemple : *50 40 (signifie 50€/h pendant 40 heures)
-Rate is *25 and hours worked are 40
+*25 40

+➡️ Entrez le montant déjà payé.
+   Exemple : 500
+0
 ```

-This means:
-- Base rate is $25/hour
+The program will calculate and display:
+- A detailed calculation per period
+- The total amount earned
+- The remaining amount to be paid after deducting the already paid amount

+In the example above:
+- Initial rate: 25€/h
-- After every 10 hours worked, the rate increases by $5
+- Increase period: 10 hours
+- Increase per period: 5€/h
-- Total hours worked is 40
+- Total hours worked: 40h

-- Final rate will be $25 + (40 × $5/10) = $45/hour
-- Total payment will be 40 × $45 = $1800
+The calculation breaks down as follows:
+- Period 1: 10h at 25€/h = 250€
+- Period 2: 10h at 30€/h = 300€
+- Period 3: 10h at 35€/h = 350€
+- Period 4: 10h at 40€/h = 400€
+- Total: 1300€

+## Advanced Features

+- Support for decimal numbers with dots or commas
+- Detailed calculation by period
+- Deduction of amounts already paid
+- User error handling

 ## License